-Beginning of the construction of the collegiate church of Saint George in Kętrzyn was started in 1359 on the site of the former Teutonic watchtower.
-At the end of the 14th century, the tower was added to the eastern wall, and around 1410, the older western tower was raised.
-In the years 1470-1485 the church was enlarged and given the form of a three-nave pseudobasilic, at the same time the western tower was strengthened, supplying it with a brick battlement in place of the original wooden porches.
-The chancel and the sacristy adjoining to it, were created after the fire that took place in 1500.
-At the final stage of the expansion, thanks to the efforts of master Matz from Gdańsk, the church received diamond vaults.
-In the twenties of the sixteenth century, it was transformed into a lutheran temple.
-In 1581, a hurricane broke off the roof of the west tower, and ten years later it burned down from a lightning strike.
-During the renovation, the crenellation in the destroyed western tower was replaced with a roof, and the chapel of St. James and a choir was erected.
-The next major renovation works were carried out only in the 19th century and after the Second World War.
+Beginning of the construction of the collegiate church of St. George in Kętrzyn took place in 1359 on the site of the former Teutonic watchtower.
+At the end of the fourteenth century, the church was enlarged by a second, eastern tower, and around 1410, the older western tower was raised.
+In the years 1470-1485 the church was enlarged and transformed into a pseudo-basilica form.
+The chancel and the adjoining sacristy were built after a fire in 1500.
+In the final stage of expansion, thanks to the efforts of master Matz from Gdańsk, the church received diamond vaults.
+In the 1620s it was transformed into a Lutheran temple.
+In 1581, a hurricane tore the roof of the west tower, and ten years later it burned down due to a lightning strike.
+During the renovation, the battlement in the destroyed west tower was replaced with a roof, and the chapel of St. James was rebuilt.
+The next major renovation works were carried out only in the 19th century and after World War II.

-The basilica of Saint George in Kętrzyn is the best preserved defensive church in Masuria and is one of the most valuable monuments of sacred architecture in Poland.
+The basilica of Saint George in Kętrzyn is the best preserved defensive church in Masuria and is one of the most valuable monuments of Gothic sacal architecture in Poland.
 The contemporary form of the church was shaped as a result of transformations in the period from the 14th to the 16th century.
 Admission to the church is free, for a fee you can also visit the parish museum, prison cells and lapidarium.

 Webpage leksykonkultury.ceik.eu, Bazylika Świętego Jerzego w Kętrzynie.